samuelbruno33/Trajectory-MPC/README.md

 UNIFI Bachelor's degree Thesis Work: Extended MPC for Formula Student Autonomous System

 ## Introduction
 This project extends the control architecture of the Firenze Race Team driverless vehicle.
-It implements a **Coupled Linear Time-Varying Model Predictive Control (LTV-MPC)** algorithm capable of handling both lateral dynamics (steering) and longitudinal dynamics (traction/braking) simultaneously.
+It implements a **Linear Time-Varying Model Predictive Control (LTV-MPC)** algorithm capable of handling both lateral dynamics (steering) and longitudinal dynamics (traction/braking) simultaneously.

 Unlike the previous version, which treated velocity as a constant parameter, this controller optimizes the vehicle's speed profile to maximize performance while respecting the **electric powertrain power constraints** ($P_{max} = 80 kW$) and tire friction limits.